 General

-Under extraordinary circumstances, a bid or proposal may be withdrawn after the deadline for submittal because of an inadvertent nonjudgmental mistake. /f the mistake is attributable to an error in judgment, the bid or proposal may not be withdrawn or corrected.
+Under extraordinary circumstances, a bid or proposal may be withdrawn after the deadline for submittal because of an inadvertent nonjudgmental mistake.
+If the mistake is attributable to an error in judgment, the bid or proposal may not be withdrawn or corrected.
 Correction or withdrawal by reason of nonjudgmental mistake is permissible but only to the extent it is not contrary to the interest of the City or the fair treatment of other bidders or proposers.

 Mistakes Discovered after Bid Closing but before Award